computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 webutil wiki ancient egypt
 ```

-directions from Phoenix, AZ to Seattle, WA with the maps URL *(aliased by "dir").*
+directions from Phoenix, AZ to Seattle, WA with a maps URL *(aliased by "dir").*

 ```bash
 webutil dir phoenix, az %% seattle, wa
 ```

-abbreviations for the word *exponent* with the abbreviations search URL *(aliased by "abbr")* and open in GUI browser 3.
+abbreviations for the word *exponent* with an abbreviations search URL *(aliased by "abbr")* and open in GUI browser 3.

 ```bash
 webutil -3 abbr exponent
 ```

-for outdoor gear stores in Burlington, VT with the (multiple) store search URLs *(aliased by "stores-all")*.
+for outdoor gear stores in Burlington, VT with multiple store search URLs *(aliased by "stores-all")*.

 ```bash
 webutil stores-all outdoor gear %% burlington, vt